 A starry sky, for example, well—it's a thing that I should like to try to do, just as in the daytime I'll try to paint a green meadow studded with dandelions.

 But how to arrive at that unless I decide to work at home and from the imagination?
 This, then, to criticize myself and to praise you.

 Tuesday, July 17, 2007

 Here are some of my favorite memories.

 New Year's Eve.
-We would always to go anchor on New Year's Eve, and when the clock struck midnight, all the ships at anchor and all the ships at dock in the harbor, along with many cars on the island, would blow their horns.
-And our ship would set off a huge fireworks display (along with others on the island).
-It was magical !
+Most ships would go out to anchor on New Year's Eve, and when the clock struck midnight, all the ships at anchor and all the ships at dock in the harbor, along with many cars on the island, would blow their horns.
+And some would set off a huge fireworks display (along with others on the island).
+It was magical!

-One New Year's Eve, I stayed up all night with a few of my shipmates.
-In the morning, we rented a car and drove around the perimeter of the island, stopping at a small cafe-in-a-home nestled into the hills overlooking a tall cliff by the ocean, where we had eggs fresh from the hen house.
+One New Year's Eve, I stayed up all night with a few of my friends.
+In the morning, we drove around the perimeter of the island, stopping at a small cafe-in-a-home nestled into the hills overlooking a tall cliff by the ocean, where we had eggs fresh from the hen house.
 This was a true pleasure.

 The dock in Funchal has a breakwater which formed the harbor.
 If you climbed up a ladder to the top of the breakwater, you could walk the length of it right to the end.
 It was completely covered in seagull poop and fish bones (from the seagulls).

 At the end of the breakwater was a ladder going down the backside (the ocean side), leading down to a small platform off which one could swim.
 Keep in mind that this was right in the middle of the Atlantic Ocean.
 The swells were huge and it was often difficult swimming.
 On one such occasion, I was having a difficult time swimming back to the platform.
 Despite swimming as hard as I could, I continued to move further out to sea.
 A friend swimming nearby had fins on, and was able to drag me back to the platform.